chainstacklabs/developer-hub-content/coding-articles/yehia-article-thegraph/Article.md

 </figure>

 Apollo clients have multiple hooks to [query](https://www.apollographql.com/docs/react/data/queries), [fetch](https://www.apollographql.com/docs/react/data/queries), and [cache](https://www.apollographql.com/docs/react/data/queries).
 Feel free to play around with them.
-Apollo client also support variables inside queries for example
+Apollo clients also support variables inside queries, for example.

 ```
 await apolloClient.query({
           query: pairSymbolsQuery
-          variables: { totalSupply: "1000" },
+          variables: { totalSupply: "1000"},
        })

 ```

-To identify a variable inside a query you need only to start it with `$` like `$totalSupply` variable
+To identify a variable inside a query, you need only to start it with `$` like the `$totalSupply` variable.

 ```
    query getTotalSupplyGt($totalSupply: BigDecimal) {